The content in this section applies to many countries BT operates in. Content may well differ dependant on the country you work in.

 From April 2016

 The Dividend 'tax credit' is replaced by a new tax-free Dividend Allowance.
-The Dividend Allowance does not reduce your total income for tax purposes, but it means that you won't have to pay tax on the first £5,000 of your dividend income, no matter what non-dividend income you have.
+The Dividend Allowance does not reduce your total income for tax purposes, but it means that you won't have to pay tax on the first £5,000 of your dividend income (£2,000 from April 2018), no matter what non-dividend income you have.
 The allowance is available to anyone who has dividend income.
-Tax on any dividends you receive over £5,000 is payable at the following rates:
+Tax on any dividends you receive over £5,000 (£2,000 from April 2018) is payable at the following rates:

 Dividends within your allowance will still count towards your basic or higher rate bands, and may therefore affect the rate of tax that you pay on dividends you receive in excess of the £5,000 allowance.